Fellow Since 2009

 Green Innovation Networks

-This profile was prepared when Nawee Nakwatchara was elected to the Ashoka Fellowship in 2009.
+This description of Nawee Nakwatchara's work was prepared when Nawee Nakwatchara was elected to the Ashoka Fellowship in 2009.

 Nawee Nakwatchara is enabling farmers to become their own agents of change.
 His learning plots for alternative agriculture are stimulating farmers to experiment and contribute to a growing knowledge of locally appropriate agricultural practices.